Mike Mendoza (broadcaster): Personal life

 Mendoza is married to Jennifer, his third wife, and they live in Shoreham-by-Sea near Brighton.
 He has two children and four grandchildren.
 He is a relative of comedian and actor Peter Sellers, and descends from the same family as British boxing legend Daniel Mendoza.
 He also has a 'long and close friendship' with the New Zealand actor Alan Dale.

-Controversies

-Ofcom received a complaint about a show that aired on Talksport on 11 May 2006, although Mendoza was subsequently cleared of "crime incitement".

-On 20 August 2007, the BBC reported that the British radio station Talksport had been censured by regulator Ofcom because Mendoza and another presenter, Garry Bushell, made derogatory comments about gay people.
-Commenting on the search for Madeleine McCann, Mendoza was heard to say "paedophiles in general are the type of people that surely would not follow football... not many gay people to the best of my knowledge are great football fans", comparing homosexuals to paedophiles.